SergeyBarskiy/dotnet-procstoclasses/README.md

 # dotnet-procstoclasses
-DotNet tool to generate classes from stored procedures
+DotNet tool to generate classes from stored procedures.
+Those classes include the followingL criteria class, models, one for each result set that a procedure returns and executor class that runs the stored procedures and returns the reuslt.
+The result class will contain a property for each result set.
+All operations are asynchornous and target .NET Standard project.
+You have to create a project ahead of time.
+Inteerfaces are generated for the executor class and for classes that map reader to models.

 To install type

 dotnet tool install --global dotnet-storedprocsgen

 In order to run the generator, you must create a configuration file in a folder that you are running the generator from.
-Here is an example of such file, by default named classes=config.json
+Here is an example of such file, by default named classes-config.json

 <pre>
 {